Spleen Pancreas And Liver Question And Answers

 • Duodenum is developed from the foregut up to the level of opening of the bile duct into the 2nd part

-• Derived from foregut: Supplied by superior pancreaticoduodenal artery, a branch of the celiac trunk (artery of foregut)
+• Derived From Foregut: Supplied by superior pancreaticoduodenal artery, a branch of the celiac trunk (artery of foregut)

-• Derived from midgut: Supplied by the inferior pancreaticoduodenal artery, a branch of the superior mesenteric artery (artery of midgut)
+• Derived From Midgut: Supplied by the inferior pancreaticoduodenal artery, a branch of the superior mesenteric artery (artery of midgut)

 • These branches anastomose and forms anterior and posterior pancreaticoduodenal arterial arcades and supply duodenum